Santo Niño de Cebú: History

-The image of the Santo Niño is the oldest surviving Catholic relic in the Philippines, along with the Magellan's Cross.
+The image of the Santo Niño is the oldest surviving Catholic relic in the Philippines, along with Magellan's Cross.
 A church to house Santo Niño was built on the spot where the image was found by Juan Camus.
-The church was originally made of bamboo and mangrove palm and claims to be the oldest parish in the Philippines.
-It was rebuilt later, and Pope Paul VI elevated it to the status of Minor Basilica on its 400th anniversary (Spanish: Basílica Menor del Santo Niño).
+The church was originally made of bamboo and nipa palm, and is thought to be the oldest in the Philippines.
+The structure was destroyed several times and was finally rebuilt as a permanent structure using coral stone, which is the present basilica.